Employer of Record

 Minimum wages in Bahrain

-Bahrain does not have a set minimum wage rate.
-Workers in the public sector are paid 300 BHD.
+Bahrain does not have a general statutory minimum wage for private sector employees.

 Payment Frequency

-Salaried employees receive their payments on a monthly basis, typically towards the month’s conclusion
+Salaried employees are commonly paid on a monthly basis, typically towards the month’s conclusion or on the employer’s designated payroll date.

 Mercans Payroll Expertise